gbouwen/ft_hangouts/README.md

 Main activity that shows all the contacts <br />
 <img src="/img/contactList.jpg" alt="Contact List" width="35%" height="35%">  <br />
-After clicking the add button, you will be taken to this screen to add a new contact <br />
+After clicking the add button, you will be taken to this screen to create a new contact <br />
 <img src="/img/newContact.jpg" alt="New contact" width="35%" height="35%">  <br />
 After clicking on a contact in the contact list, you will be taken to the contact details screen <br />
 <img src="/img/contactDetails.jpg" alt="Contact Details" width="35%" height="35%">  <br />